I-am-vishalmaurya/simple-react-expense-tracker/README.md

 ## To run this app on your local machine follow this steps
 1. Clone the Repostory
-2. Open the repository on your faourite editor and open terminal there.
+2. Open the repository on your favourite editor and open terminal there.
 3. Type the following command to use the project
    ```
    npm install